beling/book-pl/src/ch19-03-advanced-traits.md

 However, associated functions that are part of traits don’t have a `self` parameter.
 When two types in the same scope implement that trait, Rust can’t figure out which type you mean unless you use *fully qualified syntax*.
-For example, the `Animal` trait in Listing 19-19 has the associated function `baby_name`, the implementation of `Animal` for the struct `Dog`, and the associated function `baby_name` defined on `Dog` directly.
+For example, the `Animal` trait in listing 19-19 has the associated function `baby_name`, the implementation of `Animal` for the struct `Dog`, and the associated function `baby_name` defined on `Dog` directly.

-<span class="filename">Filename: src/main.rs</span>
+<span class="filename">Plik: src/main.rs</span>

 ```rust
 {{#rustdoc_include ../listings/ch19-advanced-features/listing-19-19/src/main.rs}}